 The Britannia Mine Museum is a National Historic Site where you can pan for gold, go on an underground tour and learn all about what was once the largest copper mine in the British Empire.
-Starting in the summer of 2019, it is also home to an impressive new feature – BOOM!
+Since the summer of 2019, it is also home to an impressive new feature – BOOM!

 Click Britannia Mine for general information about the museum or continue reading to learn about the attraction’s latest addition.

 Click Britannia Mine for the museum’s official website.